Time-optimal self-stabilizing leader election in population protocols: Resetting subprotocol

-Now from this awakening configuration, since some agent is computing, by lines~\ref{algo:if-test-for-executing-reset} and $\ref{algo:execute-reset}$ of $\propagateresetprotocol$, computing agents will spread by epidemic.
-Thus by Corollary~\ref{cor:epidemic:upper:tail} every agent will become computing in $3n\ln n$ configurations, with probability at least $1-O(1/n^2)$, as long as no further agents become triggered. \end{proof}

 Theorem~\ref{thm:reset-time} describes the intended behavior of $\propagateresetprotocol$.
-However, the initial condition could include some agents in arbitrary $\resetting$ states.
-The following Lemma shows that within $O(\log n)$ time we can assume we are in a fully computing configuration.
+This will let protocols start their analysis from an awakening state, and show that given this ``clean reset'' the protocol will then stabilize.
+The remaining step in the analysis will be to show from any configuration, we quickly become triggered and enter $\propagateresetprotocol$ (or simply stabilize).
+It is possible that this initial configuration includes some agents in arbitrary $\resetting$ states.
+The following Corollary will let us only have to reason about starting from a fully computing configuration (so we can essentially assume WLOG that our initial configuration is fully computing, since we will quickly leave the $\resetting$ states).

-\begin{lemmarep} Starting from any configuration, we reach a fully computing configuration after $O(n\log n)$ interactions with probability at least $1-O(1/n)$. \end{lemmarep}
+\begin{corollaryrep} Starting from any configuration, we reach either an awakening configuration or a fully computing configuration after $O(\log n + \delaymax)$ parallel time with probability at least $1-O(1/n)$. \end{corollaryrep}

 \begin{proof} If at any point we enter a partially-triggered configuration, then the result follows from Theorem~\ref{thm:reset-time}.
+Now we will show that if we do not enter a partially-triggered configuration, we must reach some fully computing configuration.
-Now we must consider a case of a non-fully-computing configuration that is also not triggered (some agents are in $\resetting$ state, but none have $\resetcount=\resetcountmax$).

-In this case, following the proof of Lemma~\ref{lem:fully-propagating-to-fully-dormant}, every agent will become dormant (or computing) after $102n\ln n$ interactions with probability at least $1-O(1/n)$.
-If all agents are then dormant, the first will become computing after $204n\ln n$ interactions by Lemma~\ref{lem:fully-dormant-to-awakening}.
-Once some agent is computing, the whole population becomes computing within $3n\ln n$ interactions by Theorem~\ref{thm:reset-time}. \end{proof}
+We consider a non-fully-computing configuration that is also not triggered (some agents are in $\resetting$ state, but none have $\resetcount=\resetcountmax$).
+In this case, following the proof of Lemma~\ref{lem:fully-propagating-to-fully-dormant}, every agent will become dormant (or computing) after $O(n(\log n + \resetcountmax))$ interactions with probability $1-O(1/n)$.
+Then as in the proof of Theorem~\ref{thm:reset-time}, some agent will become computing after $O(n\delaymax)$ interactions.
+Once some agent is computing, the process for the whole population to become computing is a superepidemic, so by Corollary~\ref{cor:epidemic:upper:tail}, this takes at most $3n\ln n$ with high probability $1-O(1/n^2)$. \end{proof}

-Note that we will not necessarily be in a woke configuration.
-The purpose of this Lemma is to show without loss of generality, we need only consider initial configurations that are fully computing (or woke) in our analysis of a protocol using the $\propagateresetprotocol$ routine.